Shooting hours are one-half hour before sunrise to one-half hour

 Hunters harvesting deer on DMAP lands should follow the instructions provided to them by LDWF.
 When deer check stations are in operation, hunters on WMAs can validate deer during mandatory deer check hunts.

 Still hunt only.
-See page 11 for specific hunting area dates.
+See page 34 of the 2014-15 Louisiana Hunting Regulations pamphlet for specific hunting area dates.
 Specific WMAs will also be open.
 Check WMA schedule for specific details.
 A primitive firearms license is required for resident hunters between the ages of 16 and 59 inclusive and non-resident 16 years of age and older.
 Either-sex deer may be taken in all deer hunting areas EXCEPT in West Carroll Parish, and EXCEPT Deer Areas 4, 7, 9 and 10 as specified in deer hunting schedule.
-Consult deer hunting schedule for either-sex days for these parishes and areas, and as specified on public areas.
+Consult deer hunting schedule for either-sex days for these areas, and as specified on public areas.
 It is unlawful to carry a gun, other than a primitive firearm, including those powered by air or other means, while hunting during the primitive firearm season.
 EXCEPT it is lawful to carry a .22 caliber rimfire pistol loaded with #12 shot (ratshot only).

-1. Rifles or pistols, .44 caliber minimum, or shotguns 10 gauge or smaller, all of which must load exclusively from the muzzle or cap and ball cylinder, use black powder or approved substitute only, take ball or bullet projectile only, including saboted bullets, including primitive firearms known as “in line” primitive firearms, and
+1. Rifles or pistols, .44 caliber minimum, or shotguns 10 gauge or smaller, all of which must load exclusively from the muzzle or cap and ball cylinder, use black powder or approved substitute only, take ball or bullet projectile only, including saboted bullets.
+All of the above may be fitted with magnified scopes.

 2. Single shot, breech loading rifles, .35 caliber or larger, having an exposed hammer that use metallic cartridges loaded either with black powder or modern smokeless powder.
 All of the above may be fitted with magnified scopes.